Skip to Main Content

 South African Law

-Finding South African Treaties
+Finding South African treaties

-A full list of the bilateral treaties concluded by South Africa in a particular year appears in the South African Yearbook of International Law - available on:
+• HeinOnline (UniMelb staff & student access).
+Contains a full list of the bilateral treaties concluded by South Africa in a particular year in the South African Yearbook of International Law.

-The Treaty section on the official website of Office of the Chief State Law Advisor provides access to the official South African Treaty Register, a database enabling users to retrieve information on South African agreements dating back as far as 1654.
+• The Treaty section on the official website of the Office of the Chief State Law Advisor provides access to the official South African Treaty Register, a database enabling users to retrieve information on South African agreements dating back as far as 1654.
 It does not have comprehensive coverage, nor provide the full text of the agreements, but does provide relevant dates and reservations.

-International Law and South African Domestic Law
+International law and South African domestic law

 The South African Chief State Law Advisor (IL) is the custodian of all international agreements to which South Africa is a party.
 The website of the Office of the Chief State Law Advisor includes information on the Constitution and international law, including treaties (called 'international agreements' in South Africa) and international customary law.
 The Constitution provides for international law in Chapter 14, ss 231 – 233.
 Customary international law is generally considered to be automatically part of South African law as long as it does not conflict with the Constitution or existing South African legislation (s 232) - this is a monist approach to the implementation of international law.
 In addition, s 233 obliges every court to prefer any reasonable interpretation of legislation which is consistent with international law over any interpretation which is not.
 With regard to treaties, South Africa follows a dualist approach with respect to the domestic effect of international treaties.
 While ratification of a treaty creates international obligations for South Africa, the dualist system means that in order for the treaty obligations to be given the force of law domestically, South Africa cannot simply become a party to the treaty - the treaty must be incorporated into domestic legislation.
 It is important to note, however, that with regard to human rights, s 39(1)(b) of the Constitution obliges courts in South Africa to consider international law when interpreting the Bill of Rights of the Constitution.
 In S v Makwanyane [1995] (3) SA 391 (CC) at [35], the Constitutional Court held that reference to international law in this provision includes both binding as well as non-binding international law (this would include treaties that have not been incorporated into domestic legislation)